lvmtech/e360-user-documentation/docs/clients/client-top-menu-side-bar.md

 ![Alt text](/img/client/client_initial.png?raw=true "Client page with top pop-up menu and no client selected")

-Figure CL-1: Client page with top pop-up menu and no client selected
+Client page with top pop-up menu and no client selected

 ## Creating a Client